Health

 According to Irish Professor, Luke O’Neill, it has a lot more to do with your DNA than your love of a lie on.

-Speaking with Newstalk’s Show Me the Science, Professor O’Neill said understanding the intricate makeup of our genetics, age, and gender is imperative to shed light on why some embrace the early hours while others revel in the night.
+Speaking on Newstalk’s Show Me the Science, Professor O’Neill said understanding the intricate makeup of our genetics, age, and gender is imperative to shed light on why some embrace the early hours while others revel in the night.

 He delved into the fascinating realm of chronobiology, revealing how our inherent chronotypes - whether we lean towards being night owls or morning larks - are deeply rooted in our genetic makeup.